DavidSM100/Web-App/README.md

 ![Apps home screen shortcuts](example-imgs/screen-shortcuts.jpg)

-This app requires [serviceWorkers](https://developer.mozilla.org/en/docs/Web/API/Service_Worker_API) to work in your navigator where you open the apps.
+This app requires [ServiceWorkers](https://developer.mozilla.org/en/docs/Web/API/Service_Worker_API) to work in the navigator where you open the web apps.